irvansemestanya/vandeput.github.io/so-good.md

 2. You think it is useless or perhaps bad for the world.
 3. Forces you to work with people you really dislike.

 What is the market?
-Winner-take-all, so only _the quality_ of a specific skill matters.
+Is it winner-take-all, so only _the quality_ of a specific skill matters.
 Or auction, _the combination_ of skills are ones that matter.

 There will be at least 10 thousand hours before reaching mastery and working hard is not enough.
 Do _deliberate practice_, stretching yourself over your comfort zone, doing things that are mentally exhaustive and not enjoyable.